snehasunilsawant/FRIENDS/README.md

 # FRIENDS
-Django Based social networking website
+Django Based social networking website.

 **Scope**:
 Implemented multi-page website from scratch (using RESTful routing/Web APIs, MVC, user authentication (login/registration), front and backend validations, backend DB with basic CRUD) Focus was to integrate multiple APIs into project and move the item through front end to back end.